 Now finally a pleasant breeze for female authors.
 In 1993 Toni Morrison was awarded Nobel Prize in Literature.
-Her most popular work is the best selling and award-winning novel Beloved, which was also made into a movie.
-I will take this opportunity to bring your attention to the fact that out of 114 years long history of Nobel Prize Award, only 51awards are given to women out of which 14 laureates are from Literature.
-Which shows that Nobel Prize in Literature was awarded to male writers for a century (100 years), and female writers for only 14 years.
+Her most popular work is the best-selling and award-winning novel Beloved, which was also made into a movie.
+I will take this opportunity to bring your attention to the fact that out of 114 years-long histories of Nobel Prize Award, only 51awards are given to women out of which 14 laureates are from Literature.
+This shows that the Nobel Prize in Literature was awarded to male writers for a century (100 years), and female writers for only 14 years.
 This ration is not only alarming but worth bringing attention to on larger platforms.

 Second Wave of Feminism

-Second Wave of feminism which initially started in the USA and quickly spread over the entire West.
-The campaign brought attention to the fact that women have always been writing but female authors are under-represented in literature because of the male-pseudonym used and the work of women writers needs to be rediscovered and reclaimed.
+The Second Wave of feminism initially started in the USA and quickly spread over the entire West.
+The campaign brought attention to the fact that women have always been writing but female authors are underrepresented in literature because of the male-pseudonym used and the work of women writers needs to be rediscovered and reclaimed.

 J. K. Rowling and Rob Thurman

 Harry Potter was my childhood and it somewhat shaped me as a person as I grew with the golden trio.
 I am a die-hard fan and associate myself with clever and ambitious Slytherins.
 It is not news to anyone that J. K. Rowling, is a female author and her real name is Joanne Rowling.
 It is well-known information that her publisher encouraged her to take a more ambiguous pseudonym supplying the logic that as a female author name might be off-putting for the targeted audience of young male children.